-lf

-you

-start

-a

-collection

-and

-fail

-to

-stop

-the

-collection

-(or

-if

-you

-are

-allowing

-it

-to

-Note: stop

-on

-exit, and

-the

-application

-runs

-for

-too

-long)

-your

-system's

-storage

-space

-may

-be

-filled

-with

-collected

-data

-1 I
+you start collection and fail to stop the collection (or you are Note: allowing to stop on exit, and the application runs for too long) your system's storage space may be filled with collected data causing significant issues for the system.
+Nsight Systems will collect different amount of data/ sec depending options, but general Nsight Systems does not support runs of more than minutes duration.